img

 Companies that collect, organize, and utilize data are experiencing rapid growth.
 Data integration has become critical to fostering a data-driven culture at any organization.
 If you have data silos, or your data is stored on different platforms without unified access, you cannot make the most of it.

-So, let’s talk about data integration, how it works, its different types, and its benefits and challenges for companies worldwide.
+So, let’s talk about data integration in integration services, how it works, its different types, and its benefits and challenges for companies worldwide.

 What is Data Integration?